prl-theworkshop/prl-theworkshop.github.io/prl2025-icaps/README.md

 We solicit interest from AI researchers that work in the intersection of planning and (reinforcement) learning, in particular, those that focus on intelligent decision-making.
 This is the ninth edition of the [PRL workshop series](https://prl-theworkshop.github.io/) that started at [ICAPS 2020](https://icaps20subpages.icaps-conference.org/workshops/prl/).

+PRL aims to coordinate with the workshops *Reliability In Planning and Learning* (RIPL) and *Language Models for Planning* (LM4Plan), with PRL covering the general intersection of learning and planning, RIPL covering the reliability-related aspects and LM4Plan covering the language model-related aspects of these areas.
+Joint sessions across workshops are a possibility that we will evaluate depending on submissions and workshop timing.
 ## Topics of Interest

 We invite submissions at the intersection of AI Planning and (reinforcement) Learning.
 The topics of interest include, but are not limited to, the following